 When you do this, you will eventually get to the point where you are accustomed to the flavor of coffee with nothing else added.

 Find What Type of Coffee Beans You Prefer

 Try many different coffees and find out which black coffee taste you prefer.
 You need to try a few different coffees from different locations.

 - Robusta: This coffee type is the second most commonly used, accounting for around 20% of all coffee sold.
 It is significantly higher in caffeine, between 2.2x to 2.7x as much.
 They are often used in a blend of Arabica beans to boost the caffeine content.
-Robust thrives is hot dry climates and produces a coffee that is lower in acidity, a fuller body and smoother texture.
+Robust thrives in hot dry climates and produces a coffee that is lower in acidity, a fuller body and smoother texture.

-- Arabica: The most popular and common by long way, with around 70% of sales globally being attributed to this type of bean.
+- Arabica: The most popular and common by a long way, with around 70% of sales globally being attributed to this type of bean.
 You can expect a bright taste with a balanced acidity and a slightly sweet taste.